 The health insurance society provides interested employees with annual dental checkups, as well as tartar removal on an as-needed basis, during working hours.
 The goal is to encourage employees to have their oral health checked regularly, so dentists can detect and remedy oral diseases such as caries and periodontal diseases at an early phase, preventing them from becoming severe.

 Hamamatsu Photonics has launched a nutritional education program for young employees.
 As proper dietary habits and balanced meals are the foundation of health, this program aims to enlighten these employees about nutrition intake that is appropriate for them, so they can build well-balanced dietary habits.
-The program began in April 2019, and 133 employees who joined the Company on April 1 of the same year took part in it.
+This training has been held every year since April 2019 at the time of new employee training, and 137 new employees took part in 2021.

 We have established a system that enables employees to consult industrial physicians, psychiatrists, and public health nurses easily anytime.
 In addition, external counseling agencies with which the Company partners are listed on our internal bulletin board, to establish a system for preventing physical and mental illness.

 8 public health nurses in charge